FaeInterestingWorld/.github/profile/README.md

 Language may not be at the core of intelligence and may be a lossy compression that is a result of a compromise between the energy and mental bandwidth limitation of the human brain.

+Models trained only on language could be like a person viewing shadows in Plato's cave.
+3D video data may be closer, but is it enough?

 Language is still important as it allows for the communication with ourselves (consciousness), other humans (cooperation) and external stores of knowledge (books and documents).
 Language acts as an important interface and translation layer but may not be core.

 Active inference and dynamical systems modelling may underlie language.